 During the September quarter, we sold two industrials as they reached their valuation limits, on positive news of takeovers.
 Germany's Demag Cranes is to be acquired by Terex, a U.S. construction equipment maker.
 German engine maker Tognum AG agreed to a joint takeover bid from Rolls-Royce Group Plc and Daimler AG at an attractive multiple.
-Some of the accumulated cash was deployed to an existing holding, Greencore, which raised cash to complete a merger.
+Some of the accumulated cash was deployed to an existing holding, Greencore, which raised cash to complete a merger, and to establish a new position in Forest Laboratories, which develops and sells branded and generic drugs, including Lexapro.

-The following table shows the asset allocation for a representative international portfolio as of September 30, 2011.
+The following table shows the asset allocation for a representative global portfolio as of September 30, 2011.